Longor1996/impral/README.md

 - Basic language similar to LISP/Scheme.
 - Mostly safe ~~and panic-free~~ parser.
 - Conversion to an AST happens only once.
+- AST is linearized; no tree visitor here!
 - A small-ish set of literal types...
   - `_`
   - `null`